Straw Bale Gardening for Growing Vegetables in Small Spaces

 Certain vegetables do a lot better being grown in straw bale gardens like this.
 Those that are more successful are seedlings like tomatoes, green, red and yellow capsicums, eggplants, lettuce, cucumber, basil, parsley, mint, spinach, beetroot, turnips, etc.

 Just like growing vegetables conventionally, where you position your straw bales they must be where your vegetables will be getting at least 6 hours of sun a day.
 Place the straw bales on the ground so that the string is around the sides, rather than the top.
-Now, taking a thick stick (a sawn-off broom handle is perfect for this), jam the stick into the bale and move it about until you have a hole that would accommodate the size of a man's fist.
+Now, taking a thick stick (a sawn-off broom handle is perfect for this), jam the stick into the straw bale and move it about until you have a hole that would accommodate the size of a man's fist.

 Each straw bale should be able to hold 8 such holes.
 If you are planting lettuces 8 holes is fine, if you are planting tomatoes, then you will need to reduce the number of holes to give your plants space to grow in your straw bale garden.